England | Scotland | Wales | Northern Ireland | Ireland

 Woodlands Surgery - Prescriptions can be requested by bringing your repeat slip to the surgery or some patients maybe able to order through a pharmacy if you need assistance in ordering medication, please speak to use about this.

 Your script will normally be ready within 48 hours.
 If your request needs to be authorised by the doctor it will take longer.
 If you enclose a stamped addressed envelope we can post your prescription to you.
-You can also fax a copy of your request to one of the numbers below:

 If you take medication on repeat prescription you may wish to take advantage of a free service offered by several of the local pharmacies.
 They will offer to collect prescriptions from the surgery and have the medication ready for collection at an agreed time at their premises.
 If you wish to take advantage of this service you can find out which pharmacies participate by phoning your usual pharmacist or asking at the surgery reception.

 Extensive exemption and remission arrangements protect those likely to have difficulty in paying charges (NHS prescription and dental charges, optical and hospital travel costs).
 The NHS prescription charge is a flat-rate amount which successive Governments have thought it reasonable to charge for those who can afford to pay for their medicines.
 Prescription prepayment certificates (PPCs) offer real savings for people who need extensive medication.